NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/dataloader.rst

 3. Item Retrieval (`__getitem__``): Retrieves a sample from the dataset given an index.
 This method is called by the DataLoader to get individual data points for batching.

+We will use the Pima Indians Diabetes dataset for the demonstration.
+The Pima Indians Diabetes dataset is a popular dataset in the field of machine learning and statistics, particularly for those working on classification problems.

+#. **Source**: The dataset was created by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and is available in the UCI Machine Learning Repository.
+#. **Purpose**: The dataset is used to predict the onset of diabetes within five years based on diagnostic measures.
+#. **Features**: The dataset contains 768 samples, each with 8 features.

+The features are:

+#.
+Pregnancies: Number of times pregnant.
+#.
+Glucose: Plasma glucose concentration (mg/dL) a 2 hours in an oral glucose tolerance test.
+#.
+Blood Pressure: Diastolic blood pressure (mm Hg) at the time of screening.
+#.
+Skin Thickness: Triceps skinfold thickness (mm) measured at the back of the upper arm.
+#.
+Insulin: 2-Hour serum insulin (mu U/ml).
+#.
+BMI: Body mass index.
+#.
+Diabetes Pedigree Function: A function that scores likelihood of diabetes based on family history.
+#.
+Age: Age of the individual (years).

+**Outcome**: Whether or not the individual has diabetes (1 for positive, 0 for negative).

 .. code-block:: python
     :linenos: